 Another curiosity is in pronunciation.
 Phonetically, we pronounce it Bassjin, which is a curious deviation from the spelling, with the oddest substitution being the “g”, which would more appropriately be a “j”.
 Naturally, this invites people to constantly mangle the pronunciation of our name.
 I can only crassly guess that this is an Ellis island error, but I really have no clue.

-Especially for a 29 year old!
-As near as I can tell, it started in 1983, when I was five years old.
+As near as I can tell, it started when I was five years old.
 That summer our family traveled to Duluth, Minnesota, where the original Basgen family had emigrated to on their arrival in the United States.
 For the first and last time, I met my great grandfather, Frederick Basgen.